Ravendwyr/TradeSkillInfo/README.md

 Feedback
 --------

-If you have any comments, bug reports or feature requests, please leave a comment here or [open a support ticket](http://www.wowace.com/addons/tradeskill-info/tickets/).
+If you have any comments, bug reports or feature requests, please leave a comment here or [open a support ticket](http://www.wowace.com/addons/tradeskill-info/tickets/) on WoWace.

 Credits